Amazon car delivery now available for some Prime members

 Packages will be placed in the trunks of cars parked in publicly accessible areas like a customer's home or workplace, and then secured, the company said.

-Amazon Prime customers need to download the Amazon Key app.
+Amazon Prime customers need to download the Amazon Key app and sign up for Amazon Key In-Car service.
 From there, they can link their connected car and start their Amazon orders.
 No additional hardware or devices are needed.
+The Amazon Key app notifies customers if their car is parked in range of a delivery area.